Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Results

+Table \ref{tab:personalization} compares the win rates of MIPO-generated responses to other methods.
+Since the base models are already instruction-finetuned and receive information about the user-specific context, personalized prompting offers a strong baseline relative to default prompting, which produces generic answers regardless of the user.
+As a result, personalized prompting (yellow) nearly doubles the win rate over the default responses.
+MIPO achieves substantial gains on top of personalized prompting: Qwen2.5-7B-Instruct improves by 3\% on average across three domains, the 1--3B models improve by 13--16\%, and Qwen2.5-1.5B-Instruct in particular achieves a 51\% improvement.
+While RLAIF provides a compelling baseline for some larger models, it performs poorly at the 1B scale.
+We hypothesize that this is due to unreliable reward signals from smaller critics (see Appendix~\ref{appendix:rm_accuracy}).

+Online mutual information approaches also fall short of MIPO.
+Both PPO (MI), which rewards mutual information only, and RLAIF (MI), which combines mutual information with the LLM-as-judge reward, underperform across most settings.
+This aligns with our hypothesis that maximizing the pointwise mutual information under the reference policy serves as a better empirical objective than maximizing the mutual information under the learned policy, since MIPO is less prone to reward hacking.
+MIPO also outperforms other InfoNCE-based MI implementations across most domains and models, though SAMI also performs comparably.

-\textbf{Qualitative improvement in MIPO-personalized responses.} Appendix~\ref{appendix:personalization_examples} shows examples where the untrained model gives generic answers despite personalized prompting instructions to focus on certain aspects of the speaker's motivation.
-On the other hand, MIPO follows the user's request by addressing different needs and perspectives and suggests possibilities specific to the given user context.
-The question involves a conversation between two co-workers about their lunch options, where one speaker suggests going to a coffee shop and concludes by saying they will join their colleague there and get a salad.
-The prompt asks the model to discuss the speaker's motivation for their last statement (\emph{``No, I think I'll come with you.
-I'm longing for a nice salad."}) followed by more specific instructions of what to consider (e.g., social dynamics between colleagues and emotions underlying the speaker's response).
-The default model mostly focuses on the speaker's desire for a salad rather than social politeness or desire for companionship, while the MIPO policy is able to suggest different causes behind the speaker's prosocial decision.
+Examples in Appendix~\ref{appendix:personalization_examples} show qualitative improvements in MIPO responses.
+For example, the prompt presents a conversation between two colleagues discussing lunch options: one speaker says they'll join their co-worker at a coffee shop to get a salad (\emph{``No, I think I'll come with you.
+I'm longing for a nice salad."}).
+The model is asked to discuss the speaker's motivation, with specific instructions to consider factors such as social dynamics between colleagues and emotions driving the speaker's response.
+Personalized prompted responses emphasize the speaker's desire for a salad rather than social politeness or companionship.
+In contrast, MIPO suggests motivations grounded in the specific aspects the user asked about.

-\textbf{Different ways of sampling rejected responses.} We experiment with two different negative sampling strategies to approximate sampling responses from the marginal distribution: (1) \emph{missing contexts:} $y_r \sim p(y|x)$ (i.e., no user-specific context is provided to the model); and (2) \emph{random contexts:} $y_r \sim p(y|x, c')$.
-Appendix Table \ref{appendix:rejection_sampling} compares both approaches and shows that generally missing context rejections lead to better performance than random context rejections.